 To ensure a safe and secure environment for all persons in Hinsdale County by providing professional law enforcement through responsive, caring, and dedicated service.

-WINTER ADVISORY: Please remember that the weather changes quickly at high altitudes.
-On September 29th, Slumgullion Pass accumulated several inches of snow and became very slick.
+TRAVEL ADVISORY: Please remember that the weather changes quickly at high altitudes.
 Please check with the Hinsdale County Sheriff's Office (970.944.2291) for current road conditions.